SpiderInk/frogteam/README.md

 You can refine the prompt and submit again.
 Existing files will be used and edited.

+## MLFLow Integration
+Very basic prompt and duration logging right now.
+I want to collect a set of solutions each one with a specific user provided project definition and then create an evaluation pipeline to grade system prompts against a set user prompts for each solution.
+I would like to get to a place where the community could contribute system prompts optimized for specific languages and technologies.
+To submit a system prompt you would have to be able to pass an evaluation pipeline.
+It would be particularly cool to enable sharing of knowledge vectors/embeddings grounding a system prompt around a more specific context.
+Having MLFLow integrated here is experimental but I envision adding a Test tab where test data can be used and submitted and a submission tab where prompts can be submitted and tracked.

 ## Known Issues/Limitations
+- Validation of Team Members to prompts, for now use Team Lineup view to manually validate that all members are aligned with a system prompt.
+If you see: TypeError: Cannot read properties of undefined (reading 'content') check the Lineup someone probably has no prompt.
+- No tool call validation so sometimes initial project generation never completes--you can try again
+    - validation/retry is coming
 - At present this will only work directly with OpenAI or AWs Bedrock
     - For OpenAI you need an API Key
-    - For AWS Bedrock you need to be logged into AWS in you VS Code Environment and you need the supported models deployed
+    - For AWS Bedrock you need to be logged into AWS in your VS Code Environment and you need the supported models deployed in the proper account/region
     - OpenAI on Azure is implemented but I confess I have not tested it (**if someone tries it let me know**)
-- Documentation is weak, I am working on it.
-- No tool call validation so sometimes initial project generation never completes you can try again
-    - validation/retry is coming
-- It is hard to tell when the work is done
-    - A status indicator is coming
-- Validation of Team Members to prompts, for now use Team Lineup view to manually validate that all members are aligned with a system prompt.
-If you see: TypeError: Cannot read properties of undefined (reading 'content') this is likely the issue.
-- If you paste into the prompt text area UI formatting may not work, it will save so just close and open the editor window for now.

 ## Tasks - Implementing Other Model Sources
 - Right now I am chasing models that support tool calls using the Langchain framework